Let’s stay in touch

-I just told you about how AR is influencing the digital shopping experience, the same principle can be applied to an in store shopping experience as well.
-Because I can tell you from personal experience, there have been times where I bought the wrong curtain for my lounge and had to fight with refund policies.
+I just told you about how AR is influencing the digital shopping experience, the same principle can be applied to an in-store shopping experience as well.
+Because I can tell you from personal experience, there have been times when I bought the wrong curtain for my lounge and had to fight with refund policies.

 My point, using AR you can save your customers from regretting their choices later and ultimately, have more satisfied and loyal customers for your brand Because stats suggests that 61% of consumers go for stores that offer AR experiences while 40% of these would be willing to pay more for a product if they get to experience it through AR.